piclemx/pulumi-nobl9/sdk/dotnet/README.md

-A Pulumi package for creating and managing Nobl9 cloud resources.
+A Pulumi package for creating and managing Nobl9 resources